 What are the side effects of bleaching hair?

-Anyone who’s ever accidentally bleached their hair knows that the process is not for the faint of heart!
+Anyone who’s ever bleached their hair knows that the process is not for the faint of heart!

 In addition to the obvious risks of painfully damaging your hair, bleaching can also cause a number of other less than desirable side effects: